MoonMeet/MoonMeet-CrossPlatform/README.md

 #### Requirments:

-- A Working react native envirment environment.
+- A working react native environment.
-- Physical device (real device) because emulators have problem with SHA-256.
+- A physical device (real device) because emulators have problem with SHA-256.
-- NDK Version `21.4.7075529`, NOTE: for Mac M1 users, you'll just need NDK version `24.0.8215888`.
+- NDK Version `21.4.7075529`. *NOTE: For Mac M1 users, you'll need NDK version `24.0.8215888`.*

 - SDK Version `33, 32, 31 and 30`.
 - ICU for linux (optional):